 In a brilliant marketing move, Funko is debuting its cereals in retail stores other than conventional supermarkets.
 In a perfect alignment with other pop cult brands, the company has signed exclusivity deals for July 2018 with kid-fave retailers GameStop, Hot Topic, BAM!, Entertainment Earth, Box Lunch and f.y.e. which is certain to drive buzz and demand.
 This is just the ticket to getting placement in supermarkets nationwide, and to creating new energy in their cereal aisles.

-Plush, but not cuddly
+Packaging plush, but not the cuddly kind

 There’s no doubt that interactive plush is hot in the toy industry.
 Plush brands range from cute and cuddly to interesting and odd.
 And then along came Grumblies, a really cool brand launch from Pomsies.
 This is interactive plush, but they aren’t cuddly in the least.
 Each character is grouchy by nature.
 When kids, who are invited to prod, poke, shake, tilt and roll them do so, Grumblies go into meltdown mode.
 Each of the four Grumblies has their own unique personality, sounds and design.
 The red Scorch, comes from ash and lava; no doubt he breathes fire when aggravated.
 The green Tremor rumbles when provoked.
 The purple Bolt shoots electrical charges into the air when he melts down and the blue Hydro creates tidal waves when he’s upset.